Did you know: Midrive learners pass in 17 fewer hours than the UK average, saving time and money!

 1. Apply for your provisional driving licence early

 You can apply for your provisional driving licence up to three months before you turn 17 (or 16 if you intend to ride a moped).
 Getting your licence sorted out early means that you can start your driving lessons on your birthday instead of waiting around for the DVLA.
-For more information on how to apply for your provisional licence, use our guide.
+Use our guide for more information on how to apply for your provisional licence.

 2. Pick the right driving instructor